Use these checklists to help make the registration a breeze.

 - Create a list – It is a good idea to create a list of questions or concerns that you may have about your curriculum plan to ask your advisor so you do not forget anything important.

 - Check Your Student Account for Holds – Login to SSC to see if you have any holds on your accounts.
 You will not be able to register until your account is in the clear.
 Your advisor can only remove your academic advising hold.
 It is up to you to take care of any additional holds you may have.
 They may include: Alcohol Edu, Haven, Bursar, Student Conduct, Immunization, etc.

 - Meet with Your Academic Advisor – Make an appointment with your assigned academic advisor as early as possible.
 You need to bring your Carolina Card to your appointment to swipe into our new registration system.

-> - Complete pre-registration requirements - Several courses have special preregistration procedures.
-For more information, visit these pages: The Carolina Agency (JOUR 537) and Publication Writing and Design (JOUR 534).
+- Complete pre-registration requirements - Sometimes courses have special preregistration procedures.

-> - Check Your Advisement Hold – Confirm that it has been removed by reviewing the Registration Checklist in Self Service Carolina.
+- Check Your Advisement Hold – Confirm that it has been removed by reviewing the Registration Checklist in Self Service Carolina.
 If not, please contact your assigned academic advisor via email.

 - Experiment with Schedule Planner - Experiment with schedule options before registration, note prerequisites and restrictions.
 This tool, located in the STUDENT section of Self Service Carolina, is a convenient way to create your class schedule.
 You can store your schedule in the Registration Cart until it's time for your time ticket.

 Please note: Schedule Planner does not recognize if a course in your cart is full.
 It is up to you to verify your schedule.